TimothyYe/godns/README.md

 * Google Domains
 * HE.net

-To enable the `IPv6` mode of GoDNS, you only need two steps:
+To enable the `IPv6` support of GoDNS, there are 2 solutions you can choose:
+* Get IPv6 address online
+* Get IPv6 address from your network interface

+To get IPv6 address online:
 * Set the `ip_type` as `IPv6`, and make sure the `ipv6_url` is configured.
 * Add one `AAAA` record to your provider.